 Mother Earth News (www.MotherEarthNews.com) is the Original Guide to Living Wisely.
-Launched in 1970, each bimonthly issue of Mother Earth News features practical and money-saving information on organic gardening; do-it-yourself projects; cutting energy costs; using renewable energy; green home building and remodeling; rural living; and conscientious, self-sufficient lifestyles.
+Launched in 1970, each bimonthly issue of Mother Earth News features practical and money-saving information on organic gardening, cooking and food preservation, natural health, do-it-yourself projects, renewable energy, and all aspects of rural and urban homesteading.

 About Ogden Publications Inc.

 Ogden Publications Inc. (www.OgdenPubs.com) is the leading information resource serving the sustainable living, rural lifestyle, farm memorabilia and classic motorcycle communities.
-Key brands include Mother Earth News, Natural Home & Garden, Utne Reader, Capper’s and Grit.
+Key brands include Mother Earth News, Mother Earth Living, Utne Reader, Capper’s and Grit.
 Ogden Publications also produces environmentally friendly housewares through Natural Home Products LLC, and provides insurance and financial services through its Capper’s Insurance Service division.